Hakani: A Survivor's Story: Criticism

 The film has been challenged by the Brazilian government’s Indian affairs department, FUNAI, which has requested the involvement of Brazil’s federal police in investigating whether the film breaks Brazilian law.

 Other high-profile critics of the film include Survival International.
 The organization claims that the film is a tool for evangelical Christian groups to increase their ability to spread religious belief despite the Brazilian government's concerns about their methods.
 Survival also claims that the issue of Amazonian infanticide has been warped and inflated so people think that baby-killing is common, whereas it says that the practice is rare and mostly comparable to the medical practice of infant euthanasia, which, according to Survival International, is a fact of life in Western society.
 It is also argued that: "When Brazil's Indian tribes are being forced off their land or killed by ranchers, miners and loggers...the infanticide issue is a destructive distraction.".
 The Hakani Project offered refutations to these arguments.

-In 2009, Sandra Terena, a journalist and documentarist with Indian heritage, decided to search deeper by herself after she watched “Hakani”.
-She was shocked to realise that her people still was practicing infanticide, and she produced a documentary called “Quebrando o silêncio”.
+In 2009, Sandra Terena, a journalist and documentarist with Indian heritage, inspired by “Hakani”, made a short documentary, “Quebrando o silêncio”, showcasing a group of Indians speaking out against infanticide and suggesting that these practices ultimately stem from a lack of education, arguing that if they are deemed cultural, then the culture must change.